cisco-intersight/terraform-provider-intersight/website/docs/d/workflow_batch_api_executor.html.markdown

 description: |-
 Intersight allows generic API tasks to be created by taking the API request body and a response parser specification in the form of content.Grammar object.
 Batch API associates the list of API requests to be executed as part of single task execution.
 Each API request takes the request body and a response parser specification.
 ---

 # Data Source: intersight_workflow_batch_api_executor
 Intersight allows generic API tasks to be created by taking the API request body and a response parser specification in the form of content.Grammar object.
 Batch API associates the list of API requests to be executed as part of single task execution.
 Each API request takes the request body and a response parser specification.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `constraints`:(string)Enter the constraints on when this task should match against the task definition.
 * `description`:(string)A detailed description about the batch APIs.
 * `moid`:(string)The unique identifier of this Managed Object instance.
 * `name`:(string)Name for the batch API task.